ldynia/git-workshop/readme.md

 ```

 ## Log
 At any time you can see the history of changes contributed to a Git repository.
 To do so execute `git log` command.
-The log is displayed top down -top being the latest commit, down the oldest.
+The log is displayed top down -top being the newest commit, down the oldest.

 ```shell
 $ git log